 Here’s an overview of the CARCHEX extended warranty plans and what they cover:

-- Titanium: The most comprehensive option offered by CARCHEX, this is similar to a manufacturer’s bumper-to-bumper factory warranty and has a short list of exclusions.
+- Titanium: The most comprehensive coverage option offered by CARCHEX, this is similar to a manufacturer’s bumper-to-bumper factory warranty and has a short list of exclusions.

 - Platinum: This warranty is the highest stated component coverage plan, including protection for heating and cooling systems, electrical components, and more.